sei-ec-remote/fruitcakes-fruits/README.md

 The two routes that we haven't used so far, are new and edit.
 These are designed to display a page that renders a form, so that we can send a request body from the browser to our server.

+## File organization, where are things happening?

+Main entry file is still `server.js`
+This is where we establish our connection with express, to the port 3000, which allows us to develop locally, on [localhost:3000](http://localhost:3000/).

+`server.js` imports our `fruitControllers` from the controllers directory.

+`fruitControllers` is where we set up our routes to utilize mongoose to interact with fruit documents in our mongoDb.

+The connection between fruits and mongoDb, starts with the file `utils/connection.js`, where we define and connect to our database.
+The Fruit model in `models/fruit.js` is where this connection happens.
+Our fruitControllers import the model Fruit, and run mongoose model methods whenever we hit the appropriate route.

+## Middleware

+Middleware is processed by a function in the utils directory. `utils/middleware.js` This middleware function takes one argument, app, and processes requests through our middleware.